Blessing-Enakpodia/Data-Analysis-for-US-superstore/README.md

 The following business questions would be answered in order to gain the required insights;

-1. What is the total sales and profit per category for the business year?
+1. What is the total sales and profit per category for the business year and what is the monthly order frequency of each category?
 2. Which quarter in 2017 had the highest sales?
 3. Which states returned the least sales in the business year?
 4. Which segment contributes the most to the business revenue in the business year?